By Teresa Currivan, LMFT, Parent Coach

 his dinosaur phase, his deep-sea creature phase, his machines phase, his I’m-a-scientist-and-I’m-going-to-experiment-all-day-phase (that was so fun to clean up after), the phase where our house felt like a rain forest because there were toy animals and bugs on the floors, countertops, walls.
 It’s like each mess had a theme.

 During his deep-sea creature phase, at age 3, he had been attending a Spanish-speaking preschool.
 While he wouldn’t speak Spanish at home, we were told that he spoke it at school.
 One day, while looking at a book about sea creatures at a friend’s house, I overheard him correct the Spanish of a Spanish-speaking family friend.
-The adult told me later that what my son had used was actually a more precise Spanish word for this species than he was using.
+The adult told me later that what my son had used was actually a more precise Spanish word for a species than he was using.
 (As a side note, many gifted people are interested in what is hidden from plain sight.
 Things like what goes on under the surface of the ocean, the architecture of burrowing animals’ homes, fossils, or even the elephant in the room.)

 These moments when we notice brilliance can be fun and should be cherished.
 But as parents of a highly to profoundly gifted child know, these children also have their challenges.
 If you see these signs in your child at such a young age, take notice.
 It may not be so cute in a few years if they get bored and become a bad fit for their education.
 Early intervention is important.